drop2jyoti/Facial-Recognition/README.md

 - **Register Face:** Register a new face with a user ID.
 - **Verify Face:** Verify if a face matches a previously registered user ID.
 - **Identify Face:** Identify a face by comparing it against all registered faces.
-- **List Registered Users:** View a list of all registered user IDs.
+- **List Registered Users:** View a list of all registered user IDs, with options to view details and unregister users.

 ## API Endpoints